 Have you been in an accident that wasn’t your fault and you’re looking to see if your whiplash symptoms could be compensated?
 Or, are you unsure as to whether the whiplash symptoms in your neck are significant enough to lead to a compensation settlement?
 Perhaps you’re looking into whether your symptoms are typical for whiplash injuries, or you want to know how to make a whiplash claim for symptoms you’ve experienced?

-This guide provides information on whiplash symptoms and provides advice on making personal injury claims for whiplash with the help of a personal injury solicitor from our panel.
+This guide provides information on whiplash symptoms, the physical therapy and physical exam that may be needed when suffering with such an injury and provides advice on making personal injury claims for whiplash with the help of a personal injury solicitor from our panel.

 In short, no two cases are the same and as such anyone who suffers an injury to the neck should seek medical attention immediately so a doctor can determine the extent of the injury and establish treatment options.